-ARM has been actively investigating the U.S Department of the Interior since our organization’s inception.
-The governmental agency is tasked with protecting our country’s natural resources and heritage.
-Currently, the Department of the Interior is removing America’s wild horses and burros off our public lands.
+ARM has been actively investigating the U.S Department of the Interior (DOI) since our organization’s inception.
+The DOI protects our country’s natural resources and heritage, but they are currently removing America’s wild horses and burros off our public lands.

-The wild horses and burros of the USA are a ‘National Treasure’ and are considered by many as being the backbone of this country.
+Wild horses and burros are a ‘National Treasure’ in the United States and are considered by many as being the backbone of this country.
 Unfortunately, they are also on the verge of becoming a myth.
-Presently, there are only an estimated 25,000 wild horses left roaming free and their presence in the wild is on an alarming and rapid decline.
+Presently, there are only an estimated 25,000 wild horses left roaming free, and their presence in the wild is on an alarming and rapid decline.

-The Bureau of Land Management (BLM), a division of the Department of the Interior, oversees the roundups and care of the animals.
-Most of the land is located in 12 Western states, including Alaska.
-Helicopters chase down the horses, up to 20 miles, over jagged volcanic rock and drive them into overcrowded makeshift pens.
-No consideration is given towards foals or injured horses that struggle to keep up in the panic driven stampede.
+The Bureau of Land Management (BLM) and DOI oversees the roundups and care of the animals.
+Most of the land is in 12 Western states, including Alaska.
+Helicopters chase down the horses, up to 20 miles, over jagged volcanic rock, and drive them into overcrowded makeshift pens.
+There is no consideration given towards foals or injured horses that struggle to keep up in the panic-driven stampede.

-Once rounded up, the wild horses are held in government run holding facilities.
-To date, an estimated 47,000 horses and burros are corralled into pens with little or no shade.
-This number is almost doubled that of the wild horses left roaming free in America!
+Once rounded up, the wild horses go to government-run holding facilities.
+To date, an estimated 47,000 horses and burros live in pens with little or no shade, almost double the number of wild horses left to roam free in America.

-Beside the desolate conditions, cruelty and diminished fate of these horses, the Wild horse roundups have now become an economic burden and are costing tax payers up to $80 million dollars per year.
-This is a cost to the USA that is unnecessary and when left to roam free, the horses are causing no financial responsibility.
+Besides the desolate conditions, cruelty, and the diminished fate of these horses, the Wild horse roundups have become an economic burden.
+They cost taxpayers up to USD 80 million per year, a cost to the USA that is unnecessary, and when left to roam free, the horses are causing no financial responsibility.

-One of the main contributing factors leading to the roundup demand is attributed to an ongoing battle with local ranchers who believethat they are more entitled to utilize the limited grazing and water sources, found on ‘public land’, for the profitable cattle industry.
-The war between the wild horses free roaming rights is becoming overshadowed by the ranchers greedy needs.
-Investigators have often witnessed lush grass parcels of land and water sources being fenced off from the horses.
-Inside the fences, plump cattle graze and drink from fresh lakes whilst on the other side of the fence, wild horses are starving, dying of thirst and perishing under the extreme desert conditions.
+One of the main contributing factors leading to the roundup demand is the ongoing battle with local ranchers who believe that they are more entitled to utilize the limited grazing and water sources, found on the ‘public land’ profitable cattle industry.
+The war between the wild horses free roaming rights is becoming overshadowed by the ranchers’ greedy needs.
+Investigators have often witnessed lush grass parcels of land and water sources fenced off from the horses.
+Inside the fences, cattle graze and drink from fresh lakes while on the other side of the fence, wild horses are starving, dying of thirst and perishing under the extreme desert conditions.